IDT-ITI/CA-SUM-360/README.md

 Following, the attention model was trained using 206 videos from the VR-EyeTracking dataset from [here](https://mtliba.github.io/Reproduced-VR-EyeTracking/); 140 of them were used for training (listed [here](data/VR-EyeTracking/train_split.txt)) and the remaining 66 of them for validation (listed [here](data/VR-EyeTracking/train_split.txt)).
 As a note, videos "102.mp4" and "131.mp4" were excluded due to limited clarity in their ground-truth saliency maps, while the last frames from a few videos (listed [here](data/VR-EyeTracking/Missing_saliency_erp_frames.txt)) were ignored to ensure matching between the number of ground-truth saliency maps and the number of ERP frames.

-To further train the attention model using the above dataset, use the [train.py](https://github.com/IDT-ITI/CA-SUM-360/blob/main/Saliency_Detection/ATSal/attention/train.py) script and run the following command:
+To further train the attention model using the above dataset (please keep in mind that the extracted ERP frames and the correponding saliency maps for each video should be placed in a same folder), use the [train.py](https://github.com/IDT-ITI/CA-SUM-360/blob/main/Saliency_Detection/ATSal/attention/train.py) script and run the following command:
 ```
 python train.py --gpu "cuda:0" --path_to_ERP_frames "data/VR-EyeTracking/erp_frames/frames" --dataset "VR-EyeTracking" --model_storage_path "Saliency_Detection/ATSal/attention/weights" --batch_size 10 --weight_decay=1e-5
 ```